Expertise in Factory Accident Claims

 Accidents in factories often come about through poor working conditions, which can also cause a range of industrial diseases.
 Common factory accidents include industrial deafness and vibration white finger.

 The Health and Safety Executive (HSE) states that more than 3,000 people experience a manufacturing or factory injury every year.
 While some of these factory accidents aren’t anyone’s fault, in instances where somebody else is to blame, The Compensation Experts can help by providing you with advice and referring you to an experienced lawyer.

 Your employer has a responsibility to protect you from factory injury.
 This is clearly defined in six health and safety regulations, collectively known as the Six Pack:

 - Workplace Health, Safety and Welfare

 - Health and Safety of Display Screen Equipment Regulations

-Your solicitor will seek to prove that your employer failed to follow these regulations.
-They may also show you did not have the correct safety equipment or that tools were not fit for purpose.
+Your solicitor will seek to prove that you experienced a factory injury because your employer failed to follow these regulations.
+They may also show you did not have the correct safety equipment or that your tools were not fit for purpose.

-If you have had an accident in a factory, contact The Compensation Experts today for advice about making a claim.
+If you have had a factory injury or accident, contact The Compensation Experts today for advice about making a claim.

 Am I eligible?

-If you have been harmed physically in the last three years, due to someone else’s negligence, the short answer is yes.
+If you have experienced a physical factory injury in the last three years, due to someone else’s negligence, then you might be eligible for factory accident compensation.